XORBKPT/IEC-61850-IDS-Cyber-Engine-Demo/README.md

-A cybersecurity standalone IDS (Intrusion Detection System) application for the Advantec MIC-7700, with comments for engineers working to detect intrusions on the IEC 61850 Goose SV messaging (5ms latency).
-The Advantec MIC-7700 is assumed to be running a real time hardended Linux-based OS; dependencies are outlined below, this is a demo pre-production prototype only.
+A cybersecurity standalone IDS (Intrusion Detection System) application for the Advantec MIC-7700, with comments for students to practice detecting intrusions on IEC 61850 Goose SV messaging (5ms latency) in lab setups.
+The Advantec MIC-7700 is assumed to be running a real time hardended Linux-based OS; dependencies are outlined below, this is a demo prototype only not intended for production, for educational use only.
 ---
 ### `IEC 61850 IDS_Cyber_Demo.cpp`
 ```cpp